-The review will build on the 2021 Housing Needs Report and the 2024 Interim Housing Needs Report, which was developed to meet Provincial requirements and received at the December 9, 2024 meeting of Council.
-The 2021 Housing Needs Report and the 2024 Interim Housing Needs Report are available under the document library section of this webpage.
+This review builds on the 2021 Housing Needs Report and the 2024 Interim Housing Needs Report, which were developed to meet Provincial requirements.
+View these reports under the Document Library section of this webpage.
 The City Kimberley OCP and Zoning Bylaws can be found on the City's Community Planning webpage.

 An OCP is a comprehensive plan that details the overall values of a community by creating a long-term vision of growth and development.
 OCPs provide policy direction for the community and assist elected officials (City Council) during decision making processes.
 The City of Kimberley's OCP was adopted in 2018.